-Tobramycin is given in a treatment cycle of 28 days on the medicine followed by 28 days off the medicine.
+Tobramycin is given in a treatment cycle of 28 days on and 28 days off.
 Follow your doctor's dosing instructions very carefully.
-Your doctor will determine how long to treat you with tobramycin.
+Keep using tobramycin on this schedule, even if you feel fine.

 If you use other inhaled medicines, or if you perform chest physiotherapy to remove mucus from the lungs, use these other treatments first before using your tobramycin dose.

 Do not use tobramycin inhalation solution if it looks cloudy or has particles in it.
 Call your pharmacist for new medicine.

 Store tobramycin ampules in the refrigerator between 36 and 46 degrees Fahrenheit (2 and 8 degrees Celsius).

 If refrigeration is not available, store the ampules at cool room temperature for up to 28 days.
 Protect from light.
 The solution may become darker in color at room temperature, but this should not affect the quality of the medicine.

 Store Tobi Podhaler capsules in their original blister pack at room temperature away from moisture and heat.
 Remove a Tobi Podhaler capsule from the blister pack only when you are ready to load it into your inhaler device.

 Use the medicine as soon as you can, but skip the missed dose if your next dose is due in less than 6 hours.
 Do not use two doses at one time.